newaetech/chipwhisperer/doc/sphinx/tutorialtimingpasswd.rst

      15-16          0xAAAA     Fixed Byte Sequence
      17             '!'
 Confirmation Character
     ==========   ============  =============================

 13. Finally, we want to monitor power when sending this sequence to the device.
 We'll need to configure a number of OpenADC settings for this.
 The following table shows these settings, please carefully go though and set each of these as given.
     Pay attention to the 'notes' section which has some additional information.

     =============================  ================  =====================  ==============================================================
      Group                             Item               Value                   Note
     =============================  ================  =====================  ==============================================================
      Gain Setting                    Setting          40
      Trigger Setup                   Mode             falling edge
+     Trigger Setup                   Timeout          7                      Adjust as needed - gives you time to type in the other window
      ADC Clock                       Source           EXTCLK x1 via DCM      Will need to reset DCM later CW-Extra --> Trigger Pins       Front Panel A    Unchecked CW-Extra --> Trigger Pins       Target IO1       Checked                Only 'Target IO1 (Serial TXD)' should be checked